Why study Sociology Minor at UB?

 - Be able to identify the major research methods used by sociologists, compare and contrast the utility and relevance of a range of methods to the study of different social issues, and apply some basic research methods to the analysis of social issues

-- Obtain knowledge of basic social science statistical methods and be able to apply statistics
+- Obtain knowledge of basic social science statistical methods and be able to conduct basic statistical analysis

 - Be able to describe the significance of social theory to society, compare and contrast basic theoretical orientations, and apply some basic theories to social issues

 - Have comprehension of the theory, methods, and content of one or more of the areas of Family and the Life Course, Law and Social Policy, Social Inequalities, Urban and Community, or Work and Organizations.
 Students who choose among the major electives in our core areas will obtain more knowledge of the major historical and contemporary approaches, theories, and methods associated with the subarea within the discipline.

 We offer courses from across the main subfields in sociology, with specializations for majors in health and society, crime, law and justice, and global sociology.
 Our course offerings range from small discussion-based classes to larger lectures and online courses.
 Our department encourages the development of research skills among our undergraduate students both in the classroom, through our research-intensive course offerings, and outside the classroom, through faculty-student research collaborations.